Visual Effects (VFX) BA (Hons)

 International experience opportunities

-International experiences on the course will be offered in terms of overseas trips to top film and technology destinations such as Vancouver and Tokyo, and closer to home in Europe in places like the Czech Republic and Hungary2.
+International experiences on the course may be offered in terms of overseas trips to top film and technology destinations such as Vancouver, Tokyo, and the Czech Republic and Hungary2.

 Anticipated course visits can potentially include tours of VFX and television studios in Canada, the phenomenal 180-degree 3D cinema at the Miraiken in Tokyo and many more outstanding locations relevant to your future career in VFX.